-- In respect of the cost of capital the CAA notes that no respondent has directly argued for a different cost of capital.
-The CAA notes NATS' comment concerning the higher risk to NERL's return in relation to Oceanic charges.
-However on the basis of: - the advice of CAA's consultants PwC was on a cost of capital for NERL rather than specifically directed at the Eurocontrol business; - a definitive analysis of a separate cost of capital for Oceanic would need to take account of the effective rate of tax; - no separate analysis was conducted for segments of the UKATS business which were not subject to the Eurocontrol cost sharing mechanism (e.g. the MoD contract); - the Oceanic business represents only a small segment of the NERL business; and
+- In respect of the cost of capital, the CAA noted that no respondent argued directly for a different cost of capital.
+The CAA noted NATS' comment concerning the higher risk to NERL's return in relation to Oceanic charges.
+The CAA also pointed out that: - the advice of CAA's consultants PwC was on a cost of capital for NERL rather than specifically directed at the Eurocontrol business.
+It therefore included Oceanic; - a definitive analysis of a separate cost of capital for Oceanic would need to take account of the effective rate of tax;

-- in absolute terms the effect of a lower cost of capital on overall Oceanic costs would be small. - 4.26 The CAA confirms that it has applied the same cost of capital to Oceanic as for the Eurocontrol business a return of 5.86%. - 4.27 In respect of profiling, airlines and user groups generally have requested further information.
-BA went further and stated that it did not support the concept of profiling as it implied a cross-subsidy between users in different years. - 4.28 Further information on profiling is set out in Appendix C. In respect of BA's general point about cross subsidy the CAA recognises the point in principle but in practice: - The projections of costs and traffic, on which the price cap is based, are just forecasts.
-There can be a danger of spurious accuracy where the price cap mimics every expected variance in expected cost some years before the relevant period. - To retain the benefits of not correcting retrospectively for inflation the price cap would have to be specified in a CPI-Z format with the value of Z fluctuating (possibly by small amounts) each year. - Moreover the issue of cross-subsidy is less of an issue when smoothing costs year by year over a five year period rather than say over the life of a major piece of infrastructure.
-By and large the distribution of traffic between airlines over this period is not likely to change dramatically - although the CAA recognises that the possibility always remains that it might. - 4.29 The CAA believes that a profiled approach is not materially detrimental to users and is proportionate in terms of maintaining a simple, easily administered price cap.
-The CAA confirms that it has adopted this approach in it formal notice of modifications to Condition 22 of NERL's licence. - 4.30 NTUS argued that the term "Eurocontrol Business" in the licence is somewhat misleading as it could be taken to refer only to the 'cost' part of the performance scheme. - 4.31 This current document relates to the Oceanic Business.
+- no separate analysis was conducted for segments of the UKATS business which were not subject to the Eurocontrol cost sharing mechanism (e.g. the MoD contract); - the Oceanic business represents only a small segment of the NERL business; and - in absolute terms the effect of a lower cost of capital on overall Oceanic costs would be small. - 3.26 Based on these considerations, the CAA confirmed that it had applied the same assumption for the cost of capital to Oceanic as for the Eurocontrol business a return of 5.86% in its formal notice of modifications to Condition 22 of NERL's licence. - In respect of profiling, airlines and user groups generally requested further information.
+BA went further and stated that it did not support the concept of profiling as it implied a cross-subsidy between users in different years. - 3.28 Further information on profiling was set out in Appendix C of the Notice.
+In respect of BA's general point about cross subsidy the CAA recognised the point in principle but in practice: - The projections of costs and traffic, on which the price cap would be based, were just forecasts.
+There could be a danger of spurious accuracy where the price cap mimics every expected variance in expected cost some years before the relevant period. - To retain the benefits of not correcting retrospectively for inflation the price cap would have to be specified in a CPI-Z format with the value of Z fluctuating (possibly by small amounts) each year. - Moreover the issue of cross-subsidy would be less of an issue when smoothing costs year by year over a five year period rather than say over the life of a major piece of infrastructure.
+By and large the distribution of traffic between airlines over this period would not be likely to change dramatically - although the CAA recognised that the possibility always remained that it might. - The CAA believed that a profiled approach was not materially detrimental to users and would be proportionate in terms of maintaining a simple, easily administered price cap.
+The CAA confirmed that it had adopted this approach in it formal notice of modifications to Condition 22 of NERL's licence.

+- 3.30 NTUS argued that the term "Eurocontrol Business" in the licence is somewhat misleading as it could be taken to refer only to the 'cost' part of the performance scheme. - 3.31 This current document relates to the Oceanic Business.
 If there is an issue with the Eurocontrol business it would be more appropriate to deal with it elsewhere.
-The use of the term "Eurocontrol Business" has been used here largely to distinguish this major part of NERL's en route business from the Oceanic Business.
+The CAA considered that the use of the term "Eurocontrol Business" has been used here largely to distinguish this major part of NERL's en route business from the Oceanic Business.
 Nevertheless, it should be borne in mind that the Licence granted under the Transport Act 2000 is fundamentally an economic licence so will not cover all the aspects of performance under the SES regime e.g. safety.